hadley/adv-r/Computing-on-the-language.md

 bquote(.(a + b))
 ```

-This provides a fairly easy way to control what gets evaluated now, and what gets evaluated when the expression is evaluated.
+This provides a fairly easy way to control what gets evaluated when you call `bquote()`, and what gets evaluated when the expression is evaluated.

 ### `...`